-One of the best things about dahlias is how abundantly they bloom.
-The plants start flowering in midsummer and continue non-stop right through the fall.
-Just plant the bulbs in spring and prepare to be amazed!
+One of the best things about growing dahlias is how abundantly they bloom.
+Dahlias start flowering in midsummer and continue non-stop right through the fall.
+Just plant the tubers in spring and prepare to be amazed!

 See all 8 types of dahlia flowers HERE.

 We sell grade #1 dahlia clumps, which are the largest size available.
 These photos show the difference between a large clump of grade #1 tubers on the right and a smaller clump of #3 tubers on the left.
 With a larger clump, you begin the season with more eyes (or growth points), so it takes less time to get a large plant and lots of flowers.

 Plan for Success

 Dahlias are incredibly easy to grow.
 Here are a few tips to help you get the best results.

 Sun and Shade: Dahlias are sun-lovers and need a minimum of 6 hours of sunlight per day.
 The more sun they get, the better they bloom, so it's best to plant your dahlias in the sunniest location possible.

 Zone: Though dahlias are only winter hardy in zones 8-11, gardeners in zones 3-7 can grow dahlia as annuals.
 Plant the tubers in spring, and the plants will be in bloom by mid to late summer.
 Don't know your hardiness zone?
 You'll find the USDA Hardiness zone map here.

 Soil: Most plants, including dahlias, grow best in loose, fertile, well drained soil.
 To improve the quality of your soil, add compost and an all purpose fertilizer at planting time.
 Avoid growing dahlias in areas where the soil is soggy or compacted.